sa-webb/covid-19-analyzer/README.md

 ### Client

-React client that uses visualizatoin libraries to visualize results.
+React client that uses visualization libraries to visualize results.